Liuhaixv/Goose_Goose_Duck_Hack/README.md

 3. See other player's death time

 ### Rage
-1. Press`Left ALT key` to do noclip, which makes you able to walk through doors and walls
+1. Keep pressing `Left ALT key` to do noclip, which makes you able to walk through doors and walls.

 ### Misc
 1. Removed **Fog of War**, which makes you able to see other players behind walls, remove shadows that hide players